Fiber Optic Distributed Sensors

 Temperature Resolution: 0.005 deg C

-The OZ Optics Foresight™ series of fiber optic Distributed Strain and Temperature Sensors (DSTS) BOTDA modules are sophisticated sensor systems that utilize stimulated Brillouin scattering in optical fibers to accurately measure changes in strain and temperature along the length of an optical fiber.
-These modules provide ...
+The OZ Optics Foresight™ series of fiber optic Distributed Strain and Temperature Sensors (DSTS) BOTDA modules are sophisticated sensor systems that utilize stimulated Brillouin scattering in optical fibers to ...

 Specifications